2024–25 Arkansas State Red Wolves women's basketball team

-The 2024–25 Arkansas State Red Wolves women's basketball team represents Arkansas State University during the 2024–25 NCAA Division I women's basketball season.
-The Red Wolves, led by fourth-year head coach Destinee Rogers, play all home games at the First National Bank Arena in Jonesboro, Arkansas along with the men's basketball team.
-They are members of the Sun Belt Conference.
+The 2024–25 Arkansas State Red Wolves women's basketball team represented Arkansas State University during the 2024–25 NCAA Division I women's basketball season.
+The Red Wolves, led by fourth-year head coach Destinee Rogers, played their home games at the First National Bank Arena in Jonesboro, Arkansas.
+They were members of the Sun Belt Conference.

-The Red Wolves received their first NCAA Division I tournament bid by defeating James Madison in the 2025 Sun Belt tournament championship 86–79.
+The Red Wolves finished the season 21–11, 15–3 in Sun Belt play, to finish in second place.
+They received their first NCAA Division I tournament bid by defeating top-seeded James Madison in the Sun Belt tournament championship.

 Preseason

 On October 14, 2024, the Sun Belt Conference released their preseason coaches poll.
 Arkansas State was picked to finish thirteenth in the Sun Belt regular season.